Activity note: Check-in available from 3:00 p.m.

 Dinner: Hotel buffet.

-Activity note: Getting on/off motorcoach; traveling approximately 30 miles for an hour driving to/from the opera house; walking up to 1 mile, including several hundred feet to/from opera house; negotiating stairs to/from seats at the opera.
-Backstage visit involves walking uphill and several flights of stairs; a less strenuous route is available with advance request to Road Scholar Santa Fe.
+Activity note: Getting on/off motorcoach; traveling approximately 30 miles for an hour driving to/from the opera house; walking up to a mile including several hundred feet to/from opera house; negotiating stairs to/from seats at the opera; varied terrain.
+The backstage visit involves walking uphill and several flights of stairs; a less strenuous route is available with advance request to Road Scholar Santa Fe.

 Breakfast: Hotel buffet.

 Morning: Oliver Prezant will discuss tonight's opera, Leonard Bernstein's "Candide."
 Following the lecture we'll board our motorcoach and travel to our lunch destination.

 Lunch: Plated meal from a limited menu at a popular local restaurant includes selection of entrées, coffee, tea, soft drinks; additional beverages available for purchase.

 Afternoon: Next, we’ll ride to the Santa Fe Opera House for a docent-led backstage exploration.
 As we go “behind-the-scenes," and see the production areas, we'll gain a better understanding of all of the parts and processes involved in producing the beautiful performances we'll see this week.
 We’ll return to the hotel for some down time before dinner.

-Activity note: Getting on/off motorcoach; traveling approximately 15 miles for 1/2 hour driving to/from the opera house; walking up to a mile including several hundred feet to/from opera house, negotiating stairs to/from seats at the opera.
+Activity note: Getting on/off motorcoach; traveling approximately 15 miles for 1/2 hour driving to/from the opera house; walking up to a mile including several hundred feet to/from opera house; negotiating stairs to/from seats at the opera; varied terrain.

 Breakfast: Hotel buffet.

 Dinner: Hotel buffet.

 Activity note: Getting on/off coach; driving 85 miles for two hours over the course of the day; walking up to several blocks and standing for up to two hours at museums in Los Alamos; walking several hundred feet to/from opera house; negotiating stairs to/from seats at the opera.

 Breakfast: Hotel buffet.

 Morning: We’ll be joined by our instructor for a class on tonight's opera, "Dr Atomic."

 Dinner: On your own.

 Activity note: Getting on/off coach; driving approximately 50 miles for over an hour over the course of the day; walking and standing for up to two hours at museums; walking several hundred feet to/from opera house; negotiating stairs to/from seats at the opera.

 Breakfast: Hotel buffet.